 Clarification between business function and business process

-As you might have noticed above, the business function is an activity that is done within one functional area while business process is a set of activities carry out in more than one functional area to achieve an outcome that will serve and satisfy a customer.
-An example will be fulfillment of an order; when an order is being placed, Sales and Marketing receive the order.
+As you might have noticed above, the business function is an activity that is done within one functional area while business process is a set of activities carryout in more than one functional area to achieve outcome that will serve and satisfy a customer.
+Example will be fulfilment of an order; when an order is being placed, the Sales and Marketing receives the order.
 The action of receiving the order is a business function carried out by one functional area, the M/S. But before the customer receives the product, a lot of activities would have occurred in different functional areas; activities such as making the product by SCM, receiving payment by A/F and of course much more.
 To put it simply, in order to accomplish a business process a lot of different business functions happen across several functional areas.

 Now that we have known how business activities are done by different functional areas and that we know for a successful business operation to happen those different functional areas need to be able to share their data/information in a real-time manner.
 And we also know that modern business is a business that leverages information systems.
 And we gave a background on the kind of information systems that is really important today, which the Enterprise Resource Planning (ERP).
 ERP is very important because it offers an integrated system that information is stored and shared across all functional areas.